State/Lake station

-State/Lake is an 'L' station serving the CTA's Brown, Green, Orange, Pink, and Purple Lines on The Loop.
+State/Lake is a temporarily closed "L" station serving the CTA's Brown, Green, Orange, Pink, and Purple Lines on The Loop.
 It is located in the Chicago Loop at 200 North State Street.
 Like all Loop stations, it has two side platforms.
 The CTA offers farecard transfers between this station and the Lake subway station on the Red Line.
 Unlike most stations, there is no in-station transfer between directions.